Full course description

 Credential: Certificate of Completion

-Other professional organizations and boards may accept this offering for continuing education requirements.
-Please verify with your respective relevant professional organization and email email@example.com with questions.
+*Various professional organizations and boards may accept this offering for continuing education requirements.
+Please verify with your respective relevant professional organization or email firstname.lastname@example.org with questions.

 Master Class Description: